Footballec rules

 A game for all generations

-Whether in a child’s room, with friends or at a game afternoon — Footballec brings people to one table.
+Whether in a child's room, with friends or during a relaxed games afternoon, Footballec brings people back to one table.

 Footballec Set